 Prior to her work for the City of Chicago, Brown had a more than 25-year career as one of the leading municipal finance investment bankers in the country.
 For six and half years, Brown served as chairman of the Chicago Transit Authority Board, a position she held through September 2009.
 As CTA chair, Brown oversaw policy for the nation’s second largest transportation agency.
 She was a member of the Transition Team for Chicago Mayor Rahm Emanuel, served as chairman of his TIF Reform Panel, and was one of his appointees to the board of the Regional Transportation Authority.
 From 2017 to 2019, Brown served as a member of the Securities and Exchange Commission Fixed Income Market Structure advisory committee.

-She serves as board member for Steppenwolf Theatre Company, Metropolitan Planning Council, Illinois Council Against Handgun Violence and The Alto Experience.
-She is also a member of The Economic Club of Chicago, The Executives’ Club of Chicago and The Chicago Network.
+She serves as board member for Steppenwolf Theatre Company, Metropolitan Planning Council and the Illinois Council Against Handgun Violence.
+She is also a member of The Economic Club of Chicago, The Executives’ Club of Chicago, The Chicago Network and The American Red Cross Board of Governors.
 She is a 2002 Fellow of Leadership Greater Chicago and in 2007 was named a Distinguished Fellow.

 Brown graduated from Harvard College with a bachelor’s degree in government and from Northwestern University’s Kellogg Graduate School of Management with a master’s degree in Management.